ibm-cloud-docs/codeengine/cli-install.md

   ```
   {: pre}

-Optionally, you can install [`jq`](https://stedolan.github.io/jq){: external}.
-Many {{site.data.keyword.codeengineshort}} commands include an option (`-o JSON` to create JSON output.
-With this package, you can view and parse JSON responses in the command line.
+Optionally, you can install the [`jq` package](https://stedolan.github.io/jq){: external}.
+Many {{site.data.keyword.codeengineshort}} commands include an option (`--output JSON`) to create JSON output.
+With this package, you can view and parse JSON responses from the command line.
 {: tip}

 For more information about {{site.data.keyword.codeengineshort}} commands, see the [`ibmcloud ce` commands](/docs/codeengine?topic=codeengine-kn-cli).